 While most of my breakfasts these days are savory, I still enjoy a little oatmeal in the morning, on occasion.

-Yes, you heard me right.
-I’m going to show you how to make apple pie oatmeal that’s loaded with fiber, healthy fats and, of course, apples!
+I’m going to show you how to make apple pie oatmeal that’s loaded with fiber, healthy fats and, of course, delicious and sweet apples!

 I must admit, I felt a little guilty eating it because it tastes like dessert.
 It’s sweet (without added sugar) and has the texture of apple pie filling.
 I suppose you could make this breakfast dish as a healthy dessert option too!